 - Supernatural: Dean and Sam Winchester are named after Dean Moriarty and Sal Paradise from On the Road.

-- Most of the soldiers holding the titular planet in Star Trek: Deep Space Nine's "The Seige of AR-558" were named after the main cast and characters of the 1962 war movie Hell is for Heroes.
+- Most of the soldiers holding the title planet in Star Trek: Deep Space Nine's "The Seige of AR-558" were named after the main cast and characters of the 1962 war movie Hell Is for Heroes.

 - The different versions of Debian are named after Toy Story characters.
 There are three concurrent versions: the "stable" version, the "testing" version (which is the next stable version before the bugs get worked out), and the "unstable" version (for the bleeding-edge crowd); the "unstable" version is always called "sid".